Látrabjarg

 About Látrabjarg

-Látrabjarg is Europe's largest bird cliff and the westernmost point of both Iceland and the European continent, a dramatic 14-kilometer stretch of sea cliffs rising up to 440 meters above the churning North Atlantic.
-Located at the southwestern tip of Iceland's Westfjords, this promontory hosts one of the world's most spectacular seabird colonies, with an estimated 5 million birds nesting along its vertiginous faces during summer months.
-The cliffs are home to an astonishing variety of seabirds including at least one million puffins, along with razorbills, guillemots, northern gannets, and numerous other species.
-For some species like the razorbill, Látrabjarg hosts up to 40 percent of the global population, making it one of the most significant seabird breeding sites on Earth.
-The Bjargtangar Lighthouse, established in 1913 at the cliff's westernmost point, marks the boundary between Europe and the vast Atlantic beyond.
+Látrabjarg is one of Europe's greatest bird cliffs and Iceland's westernmost point, a dramatic 14-kilometre stretch of sea cliffs rising up to 440 metres above the churning North Atlantic.
+[1] Located at the southwestern tip of Iceland's Westfjords, this promontory hosts one of the world's most spectacular seabird colonies, with millions of birds nesting along its vertiginous faces during summer months.
+The cliffs are home to enormous numbers of Atlantic puffins nesting in clifftop burrows, along with razorbills, guillemots, northern gannets, and numerous other species.
+For some species, Látrabjarg hosts up to 40 percent of the global population—notably the razorbill—making it one of the most significant seabird breeding sites on Earth.
+[1] The Bjargtangar Lighthouse, whose light station was established in 1913 at the cliff's westernmost point, marks Iceland's westernmost extremity and is considered the westernmost point of continental Europe excluding the Azores.
+[2]

 Wildlife Ecosystems

-Látrabjarg's ecosystem centers on its extraordinary seabird colonies, representing one of the most important breeding aggregations in the North Atlantic.
-Atlantic puffins number over one million individuals, nesting in burrows they excavate near the clifftops, often remarkably close to where visitors stand.
-These charismatic birds dig tunnels in the soft soil and lay just one egg per year, with paired individuals remaining together season after season.
+Látrabjarg's ecosystem centres on its extraordinary seabird colonies, representing one of the most important breeding aggregations in the North Atlantic.
+Atlantic puffins nest in burrows they excavate near the clifftops, often remarkably close to where visitors stand; these charismatic birds dig tunnels in the soft soil and lay just one egg per year, with paired individuals remaining together season after season.
 Razorbills find critical habitat here, with Látrabjarg hosting approximately 40 percent of the world's population of this distinctive black and white seabird.
-Common and Brünnich's guillemots crowd the narrow cliff ledges in dense colonies, while northern gannets with their nearly two-meter wingspans wheel above the waters.
+[1] Common and Brünnich's guillemots crowd the narrow cliff ledges in dense colonies, while northern gannets with their nearly two-metre wingspans wheel above the waters.
 Fulmars, kittiwakes, and various gull species add to the avian diversity.
 Below the cliffs, the rich marine waters support the fish populations—particularly sand eels and capelin—that sustain these massive bird colonies throughout the breeding season.

 Flora Ecosystems